 Like its predecessor, the screen is vibrant and this time really bright while the elephant in the room being the Touch Bar can be dismissed as useless.
 Let’s be honest, F1 to F12 too is very hopeless.
 With an OLED strip, you can at least have Pac Man or Nyan Cat to get through dreary meetings.

-Sure at least one adapter is needed in this point of time.
+Sure at least one adapter is needed at this point of time.
 Yes I do miss the glowing Apple logo, yes the one that replaces should too be larger in size.
 The biggest annoyance I have with the latest iteration of the Pro is the Taptic feedback trackpad that provides a counter intuitive experience in the beginning but you'll get used to it.
-At this price point, users should at least be given the choice of one of Apple's software like Final Cut or Logic Pro thrown in to allows users to put this machine to its paces.
+At this price point, users should at least be given the choice of one of Apple's software like Final Cut or Logic Pro thrown in to allow users to put this machine to its paces.

 Battery life is only good for five to six hours having some softwares installed, light listening to music accompanied by web browsing.
 The fact is, there is no counter argument to how beautiful the construction of the Pro's is.
 Despite being thinner as well as lighter than before, this laptop is no lightweight.
 Admittedly, I was very excited for the arrival of the MBP but if you’re expecting a life changing experience, try getting married.
 Say you’re looking for something to impress your mates, maybe some cocaine?

 This then is either for the early adopters or in my case, a daily beater replacement.
 Chances are, people who are thinking of one are those who have/had a MacBook Pro looking for something future proofed.
-If USB ports or SD card slot are things you can’t live without, the last generation of the Pro is still on sale at a discount price.
+If USB ports or an SD card slot are things you can’t live without, the last generation of the Pro is still on sale at a discount price.